Skip to main content

 Image filters

 Image filters reduce image payload by recompressing, converting to more efficient formats, resizing to rendered dimensions, and inlining small images as data URIs.
-These filters typically produce the largest bandwidth savings on image-heavy pages.
+On image-heavy pages, these filters usually account for the bulk of the bytes saved.

 Full reference: Image filters